3QSDN/fileupload/README.md

 3. PUT the File Content to that location in a whole file or in chunks.
 Chunked uploads are resumable.

+4. When the upload is finished the FileId will be returned as JSON in a 201 response.

 See the example `js_upload.html` for more details.

 ##### js_upload.html